 About the OMP

-Once registered, you will be able to complete and publish your business profile, advertising your organisation on the OMP.
+Once registered, you will be able to publish your business profile and start promoting your organisation on the OMP.
 You will also be able to search and bid for opportunities in an effort to win business for your organisation.

-There is no cost to register or to utilise any of the modules within OMP.
+There is no cost to register for the OMP or use any of its modules.

 We are committed to respecting the privacy of our users, and will never use this information for commercial purposes.
 The OMP will always maintain the highest standards of IT security to safeguard its users’ information.